 Additional costs

 An additional element of support will be required from the GeoData Institute (subject to their agreement) and would be most appropriate for the project in the form of a call-off contract.
-It is envisaged that up to 2 days support may be initially required for batch 1.
+It is envisaged that up to 2 days support may be initially appropriate for batch 1.
 For convenience it would be easiest if this was arranged directly between one of the LRCs and GeoData.

 Further support may be required in subsequent phases of development as the proposed enhancements become more complex.